JanStrauss/cathode/README.md

 ## Status
 Covers the whole API.
 Barely any documentation, will hopefully change soon.
-The endpoints of the API are accessible via the twitch object:
+The API resources are accessible via the twitch object:
 ```java
 public Channels channels;
 public Chat chat;